Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-67-resurgence.md

 "I arrived in the winter and had a really good shelter set up by the time summer came around."

 "Christ.
-No wonder ‘yer the fuckin’ golden boy…"
+No wonder ‘yer the fuckin’ golden boy..."

 Julian tried to ignore the compliment, but he had to admit... it felt good.
 In any case, these were definitely the right men for the right kind of training, and he could tell partly through how they reacted to everything.
 Hoeff was of course full of stoic grumblings, but his usual laid-back readiness was there to see.
 Rees and Davies were of course quiet and cautiously wary...